jfcloutier/karma_system/design_notes/cognition_actors.md

 ## Attention

 * A belief, when synthesized, is associated with a wellbeing/pleasantness trend (better, worse, same)
-  * A CA remembers the ambient wellbeing at each time frame
+  * A CA remembers the ambient wellbeing at each timeframe
 * A CA normally does not intend to further/disrupt beliefs when wellbeing trends not far enough from neutral
 * Higher-level beliefs are more likely to be associated with clear wellbeing trends than lower-level beliefs
   * This drives the SOM to add levels until clear wellbeing trends appear